joshua-richardson-88/BugLogger-Electron-React-Bootstrap-Mongo/README.md

-## Simple Electron React Boilerplate
+## Simple Bug Tracking application

-This is a simple boilerplate to get up and running with Electron and React.
-It is a customized version of [Alex Devero's](https://github.com/alexdevero/electron-react-webpack-boilerplate) repo and is used in my Electron course
+Electron application that uses mongoDB and react to track issues.

 ### Install